It’s plain to see that we’re all in on inbound call leads.

 With this increased access, came increased usage.

-Nowadays, people use their phones to search for business, things to buy and research.
+Nowadays, people use their phones to search for a business, things to buy and research.
 The mobile phone is a device built with phone calls in mind.

 It’s no surprise that people choose to connect with a business through this medium.